 The Foreign Character

 I never really understood why you would want a phrase of some sort tattooed on you in the way of a foreign character.
-Chinese characters were very big in the 90’s and almost everyone got one.
-Let’s just remember that there was an abundance of things in the 90’s that we thought was cool and in fact never was.
-Unlike the mullet hairstyle and dorky looking hipster glasses, I don’t think that the Chinese symbol for love (actual meaning – ball sack), will ever make a comeback.
+Chinese characters were very big in the 90s and almost everyone got one.
+Let’s just remember that there was an abundance of things in the 90s that we thought were cool and in fact never were.
+Unlike the mullet hairstyle and dorky-looking hipster glasses, I don’t think that the Chinese symbol for love (actual meaning – ball sack), will ever make a comeback.

 Having your weekend crush’s name tattooed on you has never been, and never will be a good idea.
-Unless it’s your beloved cookie backing grandma or your wife of 30 years, don’t do it.
-As tattoo artists, we always try and sway your brilliant idea of getting that girls name on your chest as we know that the tattoo will probably last longer than the relationship.
+Unless it’s your beloved cookie-baking grandma or your wife of 30 years, don’t do it.
+As tattoo artists, we always try and sway your brilliant idea of getting that girl's name on your chest as we know that the tattoo will probably last longer than the relationship.

 Just leave them where they belong, in the sky!

 “Maybe a star sign?”, usually follows the remark “I don’t really know what I want”.
-This also, almost always said while in a tattoo shop.
-Along with a name tattoo, these zodiac signs are most often the choice of tattoo we like to call “The Validating Tattoo”.
-I wonder if they still believe in astrology once they get it covered up?
+This is also, almost always said while in a tattoo shop.
+Along with a name tattoo, these zodiac signs are most often the choice of a tattoo we like to call “The Validating Tattoo”.
+I wonder if they still believe in astrology once they get it covered up.

 If you do not speak the language, don’t get it tattooed!
-Simple rule of thumb: Google is the worst translator you can find as it doesn’t seem to give a damn for tenses or context.
-Best thing to do (if you absolutely have to), is to get a person who is fluent in your chosen vernacular to translate the quote for you.
-That is still however not to say that your Arabic translator buddy will take kindly to a skinny white chick getting a inspirational quote in his mother tongue.
+A simple rule of thumb: Google is the worst translator you can find as it doesn’t seem to give a damn about tenses or context.
+The best thing to do (if you absolutely have to), is to get a person who is fluent in your chosen vernacular to translate the quote for you.
+That is still however not to say that your Arabic translator buddy will take kindly to a skinny white chick getting an inspirational quote in his mother tongue.

 You are not from a tribe!
 Do not get a tribal tattoo!